Dompé Farmaceutici: Development since the 1980s

-In 2012, Dompé acquired the eye health-focused Italian pharmaceutical company Anabasis Srl; they went on to develop the Anabasis product cenegermin, an eye drop containing recombinant human nerve growth factor, as a treatment for neurotrophic keratitis.
-Cenegermin was approved by the FDA in August 2018 as the first available treatment for neurotrophic keratitis, and received orphan drug designation.
+After acquiring the rights for the development and marketing of the protein Nerve Growth Factor in 2010, the company went on to develop the Anabasis product Cenegermin, an eye drop containing recombinant human nerve growth factor, as a treatment for neurotrophic keratitis.
+Cenegermin received fast track status as well as breakthrough therapy designation and Priority Review from the Food and Drug Administration.
+Between July 2017 and August 2018 both the EMA and the FDA authorized the commercialization of Cenegermin as the first available treatment for neurotrophic keratitis, which received orphan drug designation.
 Cenegermin is marketed under the name Oxervate.
-In the same year, the company announced plans to list shares as part of its move to focus on biotechnology and the treatment of specific diseases.
+In 2018 Dompé also opened an office in San Francisco, which became the commercial headquarters of the group’s U.S. operations for Cenegermin.